Unraveling the Mystery: 12 Minus 18 and the World of Negative Numbers

 Visualizing 12 - 18 on a Number Line

 To visualize 12 - 18, start at 12 on the number line.
-Subtraction means moving to the left.
-Since we're subtracting 18, we move 18 units to the left from 12.
+Consider this: since we're subtracting 18, we move 18 units to the left from 12.
 This will land us at -6.
-Therefore, 12 - 18 = -6.
+That said, subtraction means moving to the left.
+So, 12 - 18 = -6.

 This simple exercise highlights the significance of the number line in visualizing mathematical operations, particularly those involving negative numbers.
 The number line provides a concrete and intuitive representation of the abstract concept of negative numbers, showing their relative position to positive numbers and zero.